wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 `black-white-listing` feature also allows to filter events delivery on `session ID` basis.
 In the context of event history that can results in unexpected behaviour: `session ID` are generated randomly in runtime for every session connection so newly connected sessions asking for event history may receive events originally excluded or vice versa may not receive expected events due to session ID mismatch.
+To prevent this unexpected behaviour all events published with `Options.exclude|list[int]` or `Options.eligible|list[int]` should be ignored by event history implementation, mean not saved at all.

 *FIXME*